Stoic equine giants violently displaced from their traditional home

 - to consider the effects of lingering diaspora.

 Equitarn are tall and muscular, easily mistaken for a human or bannyr if not for their distinct equine features.
-Much like horses, some are naturally thick-limbed and solid, while others are more delicate—even as they tower over most other humanoids.
+Much like horses, some are naturally thick-limbed and solid, while others are lean and statuesque—even as they tower over most other humanoids.
 Sex seems to have little influence on their size or weight.

-Equitarn have broadly human faces, but with a broad, high bridge to the nose, and an elongated jaw that’s almost a muzzle. though some look distinctly more equine.
+Equitarn have broadly human faces, but with a broad, high bridge to the nose, and an elongated jaw that’s almost a muzzle.
 They have short, smooth coats that display various equine patterns, and mane-like hair on a scalp that reaches down the neck, even to the shoulders.
 Their hides and manes come in any colour found among horses, and they typically have yellow, orange or deep brown eyes.

 Naturally hardy and endurant, equitarn usually opt for minimalistic clothing that does not hamper movement.
 They rarely choose to wear armour, but when they do it resembles horse barding—though rare is the equitarn who will willingly serve as a mount.
 Their fingers and toes are capped with hard keratin not unlike a hoof, so they often go barefoot in any terrain.

-Equitarn have somewhat shorter lifespans than humans, but grow extremely quickly, becoming full-grown in less than ten years.
+Equitarn have somewhat shorter lifespans than humans and grow quickly, becoming full-grown in less than ten years.
 Though robust, they have low fertility rates; births are typically celebrated, and children cared for eagerly by the entire community.

 Playing an Equitarn

 The archetypal equitarn is stoic and reserved, wasting few words on emotional matters.
 They prefer careful reasoning to rash decisions, but once their minds are made up, they are resolute in their choices.
-Their experience during the war galvanised the importance they already placed on family and community; wherever they live and whoever they perceive their family to be, an equitarn will likely do anything in their power to keep their family safe.
+Their experience during the war galvanised the cultural importance they place on family and community; wherever they live and whoever they perceive their family to be, an equitarn will likely do anything in their power to keep them safe.

 Equitarn are perceived as… Loyal, calm, dependable, stoic, stubborn, cautious, vengeful, patient, placid, momentous.